TSoli/dotfiles/README.md

 \(Note: might change this to use SSH in the future\)

-2. Add the following alias to the `.bashrc`.
+2. Run the following command \(note this is in the `.bashrc` from later so will automatically be applied then\).
 This will be used similarly to the `git` command for the bare repo holding the config info.

 ```
 alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'